-Detailed procedures for quality management during the interpretation process must be formulated and described in standard operating procedures for sample plot interpretation.
+Detailed procedures for quality management during the interpretation process must be formulated and described in the SOP for image interpretation.
 Typically, these procedures will include cross-validation among interpreters, at least for a subset of sample units assessed by all interpreters, and rules for dealing with disagreements on class identification between analysts.
-Such standard operating procedures must include:
+Such SOPs must include: